padhoobadoo/PoseAnnotation/README.md

 Press "e" to undo previous joint annotation

-Press "enter" to save results and go to next image
+Press "enter" to save results and go to next image -- Results are saved RESULTS Directory

 Press "escape" to exit program